ShapeNet/LightweightRenderer/README.md

 # LightweightRenderer
+### Features
-A light-weight offscreen renderer in C++.
-Run in command line.
-Easy to compile and fast to run.
-Support over 40+ common 3D formats such as OBJ, OFF and COLLADA.
-Support materials and textures.
+1. A light-weight offscreen renderer in C++.
+2. Run in command line.
+3. Easy to compile and fast to run.
+4. Support over 40+ common 3D formats such as OBJ, OFF and COLLADA.
+5. Support materials and textures.

+### Installation

-### Installation on Linux (tested on Ubunut 14.04)
+#### Linux (tested on Ubunut 14.04)

 First, install dependencies by apt-get: